bradford-hamilton/Ruby-On-Quails/guides/source/association_basics.md

 ##### `select`

 The `select` method lets you override the SQL `SELECT` clause that is used to retrieve data about the associated objects.
-By default, Rails retrieves all columns.
+By default, Quails retrieves all columns.

 WARNING: If you specify your own `select`, be sure to include the primary key and foreign key columns of the associated model.
-If you do not, Rails will throw an error.
+If you do not, Quails will throw an error.

 ##### `distinct`